 Twitter can be a powerful tool for networking, developing your personal brand, generating leads, or driving traffic to your website.
 Is your Twitter profile the best it can be?
 It doesn’t take long to optimize your Twitter profile, and there are so many benefits to doing so.

 Follow the 6 steps outlined below to make a good first impression on Twitter, increase the visibility of your profile, and show visitors what they can expect from your page.

 1. Upload a professional profile photo

-Choose a close-up headshot where your face is visible against a simple background.
+The first step to optimizing your Twitter profile is making sure your profile photo is a close-up headshot.
+Ensure that your face is visible against a simple background.
 Showing your face helps your audience recognize and get to know you.

 Use the same photo across your social profiles to make it easy for your followers to find you and connect with you on other platforms – especially if you have a common name.

 If you can’t decide which photo to use, poll your audience!
 Post your top 3 photos you are considering and invite your followers to cast their vote.
 Crowdsourcing the decision is a great opportunity to engage with your followers.
 I’ve done this and the photo that my followers liked the best was different than the one that I would have chosen.

 2. Create a header photo that showcases what you do

 Your header photo is one of the first things people see when they click to your profile.
 You don’t have to be a graphic designer to create your own professional looking header image.
 I used Canva.com to create mine.
 Canva has great templates available that you can simply add your own photos and text to.
 Similar to your profile photo, try to use a consistent header image for all of your social media channels.

 3. Write a power bio to introduce yourself to potential followers